x-tools/xtools/docs/api/project.rst

 * ``start`` - Start date in the format ``YYYY-MM-DD``.
 Defaults to 31 days before ``end``.
 * ``end`` - End date in the format ``YYYY-MM-DD``.
 Defaults to current day (UTC).

-The date range is limited to a 31 day period.
+The date range defaults to the past 31 days, and is limited to a 31-day period.
 If you need a wider range of data, you must make the the individual requests (synchronously), and do the math in your application.

-**Query string parameters**
+**Query string parameters:**

 Optional `query string <https://en.wikipedia.org/wiki/Query_string>`_ parameters to further filter results.